-Like it or not, a cat’s tail is a normal part of a cat spine.
-When cats carry a gene mutation that causes taillessness it almost always causes spinal problems, hind limb paralysis and often incontinence.
+Like it or not, a cat’s tail is a normal part of a cat’s spine.
+When cats carry a gene mutation that causes taillessness, it almost always causes spinal problems, hind limb paralysis, and often incontinence.

 4. Tails As Toys

-Cats and kittens have another use for their already versatile tails – that of toy.
-Cats usually do not chase their tails like dogs, but they do reach around to grab it and bite the tip.
-It’s the toy that (save for a bad accident) they can never lose.
+Cats and kittens have another use for their already versatile tails – that of toys.
+Cats usually do not chase their tails like dogs but reach around to grab it and bite the tip.
+It’s the toy they can never lose (save for a bad accident).

 Some animal experts believe that cats’ hunting instincts are triggered by the movement of their tails.
 They just cannot resist pouncing on anything that twitches so invitingly.
 Play is an important way for predators like cats to learn better how to hunt.